EDUCBA

 What is the Intrinsic Value Formula?

 Intrinsic value is the calculated value or the perceived value of an entity or of the company, that includes both intangible and tangible factors by making use of fundamental analysis.
-Intrinsic value is also called as the true value, further, the intrinsic value may or may not be similar to the current stock price or current market value.
+Intrinsic value is also called the true value, further, the intrinsic value may or may not be similar to the current stock price or current market value.

 There are several variations for calculating the intrinsic value formula of the specific financial instrument whether it be bonds, stocks or derivatives or any complex product like structured products, etc., but the most “standard” approach is similar to the NPV i.e. net present value formula.